hapax/hapax.github.io/assets/chance.md

 We can empirically compute the bias of our chaotic coin by repeating the experiment for random initial conditions some number of times, adding the number of tails, and dividing by the total number of experiments.
-Here is a plot for $\ell = 0.1$, with bias on the vertical axis and the number of exploration timescales on the horizontal axis:
+Here is a plot for $\ell = 0.1$, with bias on the vertical axis and the number of exploration times on the horizontal axis:

 <figure>
     <div style="text-align:center"><img src